Keenan-Faure/Shopify-Integrator/README.md

 ## Contributing

-Shopify-Integrator is currently an entry-level project, hence, it is not any contributors at the moment.
+Shopify-Integrator is currently an entry-level project, hence, it is not any accepting contributions at the moment.
 Many thanks in advance for your consideration 😄

 ## What is next